How to Write a Project Scope Statement?

 It’s also one of the most important responsibilities in the project manager’s role.

-According to the the project scope definition, it is “the part of project planning that involves determining and documenting a list of specific project goals, deliverables, tasks, costs and deadlines.”
+According to the project scope definition, it is “the part of project planning that involves determining and documenting a list of specific project goals, deliverables, tasks, costs, and deadlines.”

 You may also know it as a statement of work, or a project charter.